-Hauling our inflatable dinghy up eight feet from the water required two people, and even with multi-part tackles it always hurt our hands.
+Hauling our inflatable dinghy up eight feet from the water on Britannia’s davits required two people, and even with multi-part tackles it always hurt our hands.
 It was also interminably slow with the dinghy sometimes swaying wildly on the tackles.
 It wasn't any better to run the lines to our sheet winches either, because it still meant two people winding and even slower hoisting.
 So I decided to do something about it.

 Winch kitHRI considered mounting a hand operated winch on each davit, but winding the dinghy up evenly still needed two people and the high gearing meant it would have been even slower than pulling the tackles.
 I had watched people at boat ramps, hauling their boats on trailers using an electric drum winch on the back of their vehicles.
 I found one of these at Northern Tool Inc., (Superwinch LT2000 Model Model 1220210).
-It is a 12-volt drum winch rated at 2000 lbs pull with a wired remote up and down button.
-They also had one with a wireless remote but I liked the direct wire connection with no batteries to go flat when the dinghy was half way up.
+It is a 12-volt drum winch rated at 2000 lbs pull, with a wired remote up and down button.
+They also had one with a wireless remote, but I liked the direct wire connection with no batteries to go flat when the dinghy was half way up.
 We are talking about boats after all.

 Dinghy outboardHRThis winch now effortlessly hauls my 120 Lb dinghy, and a 55 lbs outboard to the head of the davits in 38 seconds.
-The ‘down’ button lowers it slightly quicker and both can be operated by a child.
+The ‘down’ button lowers it slightly quicker, and both can be operated by a child.

-When I tested the new set-up with the outboard still attached to the dinghy the winch never even blinked and I was so astonished and excited the outboard nearly hit the davit.
+When I tested the new set-up with the outboard still attached to the dinghy, the winch never even blinked and I was so astonished and excited the outboard nearly hit the davit.
 I don't hoist them together when making passage, I clamp the outboard to its bracket on the stern rail.
 But I often lift them both attached at night at anchor, mainly to prevent theft.
 It is really that quick and effortless.
 Judging by the power of this winch I am sure the model I bought should handle almost any size dinghy and outboard.

 I made all the modifications myself, using only hand tools that most do it yourself boaters will probably have.
-It is not as difficult as it might sound reading this article and for my wife and I it is certainly one of my better inventions and a most worthwhile addition to our boat
+It is not as difficult as it might sound reading this article, and for my wife and I it is certainly one of my better inventions, and a most worthwhile addition to our boat

 ITEMS AND TOOLS NEEDED